 The biomarker is a protein called alpha-synuclein, which is found in the brain and is known to be involved in the development of Parkinson’s disease.
 The study found that levels of alpha-synuclein in the cerebrospinal fluid (CSF) were significantly higher in patients with Parkinson’s disease compared to healthy controls.

-The tool, called the α-synuclein seeding amplification assay (αSyn-SAA), can detect pathology in spinal fluid not only of people diagnosed with Parkinson’s.
+The tool, called the α-synuclein seeding amplification assay (αSyn-SAA), can detect pathology in spinal fluid not only in people diagnosed with Parkinson’s.
 It can also do this in individuals who have not yet been diagnosed or shown clinical symptoms of the disease but are at a high risk of developing it.
 Found in the nervous system, alpha-synuclein can start to misfold and clump, damaging neurons and causing Parkinson’s disease to develop.
 It has previously been possible to confirm the presence of these clumps only through postmortem analysis.

 The study involved 1123 participants who were enrolled between July 7, 2010, and July 4, 2019.
 Of these, 545 had Parkinson’s disease, 163 were healthy controls, 54 were participants with scans without evidence of dopaminergic deficit, 51 were prodromal participants, and 310 were non-manifesting carriers.
 The researchers found that the levels of alpha-synuclein in the CSF were able to differentiate between patients with Parkinson’s disease and healthy controls with an accuracy of 93%.